zackguo24003050/Cell-of-Origin-in-ICC-HCC/README.md

 The bulk ATAC workflow prepares the featureCounts peak matrix and compares three hepatocyte samples with three biliary/BEC samples using DESeq2.
 Peaks are classified using `padj < 0.05` and `|log2FoldChange| > 1`, joined back to their genomic coordinates, and exported as lineage-associated BED files.
-The BED start positions are converted from 1-based SAF coordinates to 0-based BED coordinates before the external mouse-to-human liftOver step.

 **Result:** the comparison identified 1,217 biliary-associated and 2,951 hepatocyte-associated peaks.
 The lifted human-coordinate files contained 1,020